Infinitesimal extension of pluricanonical forms: More results and applications

 is $\dbar$-exact.
 Thus we can extend $s$ one step further, given that there exist forms $\mu_k$ and $\Lambda_{k+1}$ of type $(n+1, 0)$ and $(n+ 1, 1)$ respectively, such that

 By combining \eqref{ideal100} and \eqref{ideal103} we infer the existence of $s_{k+1}$ such that

-We can repeat this procedure inductively, showing that the section $s$ admits an extension to the infinitesimal nbd of an arbitrary order.
-The formal arguments in \cite{Lev83} are implying that $s$ extends to a topological nbd of $X$ in $\cX$.
+We can repeat this procedure inductively, showing that the section $s$ admits an extension to the infinitesimal neighborhood of an arbitrary order.
+The formal arguments in \cite{Lev83} are implying that $s$ extends to a topological neighborhood of $X$ in $\cX$.

 We turn now to the proof of Lemma \ref{trivca}.

 \begin{proof} Considering the preparation we have done in the previous sections, the arguments which follow should be clear: we will proceed by induction, by using the fact that for each $k$ we have the relations \eqref{eq55}.